music-notation-swift/music-notation/README.md

 The goal is to provide these as [Swift Package Manager](https://github.com/apple/swift-package-manager) based packages.
 Cocoapods and Carthage will no longer be supported.
 Manually adding the package into Xcode projects will still be supported.

 Please consult this [Swift style guide](https://github.com/music-notation-swift/swift-style-guide) for coding style guidelines used in this repo and be sure to adhere to them.

-There is a Slack channel you can join if you want to see more into the development process at [Music Notation Swift Slack](https://join.slack.com/t/musicnotationswift/shared_invite/enQtOTE1NzQyMzI5MTA2LWZlN2MyNmI5MjA2Njc4MGQ5N2IxNzYzY2QxMmYwNmFlNDNmNjUwNjBlMGY1MWIzNDkxMzY2MzAwNjc4NTJkNjU).

 ## Contents